Bug report #2166

 I really look forward for your commits fir this an many other reasons! thanks a lot.

-#7 Updated by Steven Mizuno about 8 years ago
+#7 Updated by Steven Mizuno over 8 years ago

 - File patch_for_2166_1449_2302.diff added